nreid/vc_tutorials/Part1_qc_alignment.md

 The `*fq` indicates that fastqc should run on all files ending in "fq" in directory `rawdata/`.

-Once the files are generated you have to transfer the file to your local computer to open it and examine the results carefully.
+Once the files are generated you'll have to transfer them to your local computer to open them and examine the results.
 To copy the file from the Xanadu cluster please use the `transfer.cam.uchc.edu` node.

 You can use an ftp program, or the unix utility `scp` as:
 ```bash
 scp user_name@transfer.cam.uchc.edu:/FULL_PATH_to_FILES/*.html .
 ```

-Again, `*html` will indicate that `scp` should copy all files ending in ".html"
+Again, `*html` will indicate that `scp` should copy all files ending in ".html".
+Once the files are downloaded, you can open them in a web browser.

 INSERT FIGURES HERE?
 OR LEAVE THEM TO WORKSHOP?
 ___